kasslent/clc-digital-skills/_instructor_notes.md

   * Take a break about halfway through class.
   * 20mins is ideal
   * adding a break onto an exercise would also be preferred (e.g. 10mins for the exercise + 20 min break) but break when the students need it
+* Feel free to use your own examples to demonstrate the different concepts (e.g. your favorite websites and tools).

 As the weeks progress, depending on the progress of the class you may need to do a small review at the beginning of each class.
 If people are asking questions about certain things, do a small review at the beginning of class or ask people if they have questions about previous classes.
 You many need to also review things like editor settings, general syntax and best practices.